betaflight/betaflight.com/docs/wiki/tuning/4-1-Tuning-Notes.md

 With RPM filtering, most quads will still have cool motors with filters at 2x normal.
 At 2x, the delay attributable to lowpass filtering is halved compared to normal, so long as the dynamic is kept on (see below), and propwash will be noticeably better compared to defaults.
 Some clean quads may tolerate up to 3x filtering with dynamic and rpm on.
 The sliders stop at 2x so to go higher you have to enter the numbers yourself.

-To revert to default filtering, just put the filter sliders back to the centre.
+To revert to default filtering, just put the filter sliders back to the center.

 ## Changes to the Dynamic Notch filter